-So much for two parts of the Triad; what about Mind?
+So much for two parts of the Triad; what about 'Mind'?
 Again, Pierris attributes it to Themistoclean vision.
-"He consciously encouraged immigration, particularly of the 'cream' of other cultures," he said, noting that Themistocles was not unopposed in this matter but had prevailed.
-"You know philosophy was not native to Athens," he added, "It was the product of thinkers attracted to Athens by its prosperity."
-These thinkers, and artisans and a host of other skilled and talented people other Greeks and "barbarians" - were welcomed and offered the fruits of the burgeoning trade.
-While they could never become citizens (native-born Attic males only) these "metoics" enjoyed almost all other privileges of living in the city-state through their transactions with citizens.
+'He consciously encouraged immigration, particularly of the 'cream' of other cultures,' he said, noting that Themistocles was not unopposed in this matter but had prevailed.
+'You know philosophy was not native to Athens,' he added, 'It was the product of thinkers attracted to Athens by its prosperity.'
+These thinkers, and artisans and a host of other skilled and talented people - other Greeks and 'barbarians' - were welcomed and offered the fruits of the burgeoning trade.
+While they could never become citizens - native-born Attic males only - these 'metoics' enjoyed almost all other privileges of living in the city-state through their transactions with citizens.

-And so did the slaves, whose attachment to an owner was not unlike a modern labor contract.
+And so did the slaves, unlike the ugly image associated with slavery in modern times.
+Their 'attachment' to an owner was not unlike modern labor contracts for foreigners in Greece.
 They received wages and often pursued trades, living apart from the owner.
-Payment records, for instance for the polishing of the Acropolis columns, show that slaves received the same wage as citizens.
-Golden Age Athens offered its wealth to all who contributed to it and provided for a closely defined category of adynatoi who could not care for themselves.
+Payment records, for instance, for the polishing of the Acropolis columns, show that slaves received the same wage as citizens.
+Unlike some modern models - my superpower comes to mind again - Golden Age Athens offered its wealth to all who contributed to it and provided for a closely defined category of 'adynatoi' who could not care for themselves.
 There is no record, in prosperous Golden Age Athens, of slave or metoic unrest, let alone an uprising.

-Is that the rest of the "forward dynamic" then?
-Yes, says Pierris, "Mind (philosophy, wisdom) was financed by Money (commerce), which was protected by Might (military)."
+Is that the rest of the 'forward dynamic' then?
+Yes, says Pierris, "Mind (culture, philosophy, wisdom) was financed by Money (commerce), which was protected by Might (military).'
 And the concept comes full circle with Mind working out the balance among the three.
 Themistocles wrought the balance; Pericles, it appears, let it slip.
 A microcosmic lesson for modern man.